abpanic/Mastering-JavaScript/README.md

 ## Introduction

-**Congratulations** on deciding to participate in 30 Lessons of JavaScript programming challenge.
+**Congratulations** on deciding to participate in Masterings of JavaScript programming challenge.
 In this challenge you will learn everything you need to be a JavaScript programmer, and in general, the whole concept of programming.
 In the end of the challenge you will get a 30LessonsOfJavaScript programming challenge completion certificate.
 In case you need help or if you would like to help others you may join the [telegram group](https://t.me/ThirtyLessonsOfJavaScript).

 **A 30LessonsOfJavaScript** challenge is a guide for both beginners and advanced JavaScript developers.
 Welcome to JavaScript.
 JavaScript is the language of the web.
 I enjoy using and teaching JavaScript and I hope you will do so too.